-ure 1b shows death rates by age over time in the model compared to the data.
-We also compare the change in time devoted to outside leisure in the model with the data, see Table 4.
+compare the change in time devoted to outside leisure in the model with the data, see Table 4.
 Though the match is not perfect, the decline in outside leisure was larger for the old than the young, both in the model and the data.
 This is true both for the time periods between May and July as well as May through December, two periods with different Covid experiences.
 Naturally, the young reduced both their outside leisure and their working hours.
 To verify that our model captures this decline in work time, we compare it to BLS employment data and employment estimates from the Opportunity Insights Project, see Figure 3 (Panels a and b respectively).
 The model matches the data well, both in magnitude and the timing.

 Finally, the test positivity rate changes over the course of the pandemic.
-Figure 4
+Figure 4 shows that it was highest early on in the pandemic, then dropped substantially and

 May- July May-December

 Model Data Model Data

 Young -12.0 -24.9 -11.1 -16.1

-Old -35.4 -31.4 -47.4 -28.9
+Old -35.5 -31.4 -47.5 -28.9